This is to answer some of the common concerns or questions about privacy.

 Why not looking at encrypted traffic?

 - To do this, will require Firewalla software to break the end-to-end trust.
 We don't want to do that.
+The technology of doing this will require trained IT or Information Security professionals to operate properly.

 - It is also complicated software to decrypt and encrypt traffic.
 It will require specialized certificates to be installed on all devices ... you can do that with an iPhone but unlikely with an IP camera.